Voting by post or proxy

 You can also choose to vote by proxy.
 This is when you appoint someone to visit your polling station on your behalf.

-Please complete an application form and send it to the Electoral Registration Office.
+Please complete a proxy voting application form [PDF, 0.1MB] and send it to the Electoral Registration Office.

 If you would like to apply for a permanent proxy vote, you should contact the Elections team to discuss your requirements.